 When someone would ask me, “What are you prepping for?” my answer was that I don’t prep for one particular event because I’m an “all hazards” prepper.
 But I knew what the real question was.

 “What do you think is the most likely serious “disaster” to occur?”

-To that, I answer without hesitation: Pandemic.
+To that, I always answered without hesitation: Pandemic.

-A Few Pandemic Facts:
+A Few Pandemic Facts

-- Illnesses and diseases are not considered pandemics if they “only” sicken or kill a lot of people.
+- Illnesses and diseases are not considered pandemics if they only sicken or kill a lot of people.
 To qualify as a pandemic, the illness must be contagious.
 (This explains why heart disease and cancer, though they kill millions every year, are not considered pandemics.)

-- One of the earliest recorded pandemics was the Plague of Athens in 430BC.
+- One of the earliest recorded pandemics was the Plague of Athens in 430 B.C.

 - The “Black Death” in the 14th Century killed more than 75 million people.

 Three major pandemics/epidemics have affected the United States since the early 1900s.